Skip to main content Skip to docs navigation

 S

-• Storage: act of keeping your research data in a secure location that you can access readily.
+• Storage: the act of keeping your research data in a secure location that you can easily access.

 V